ELEVATED HAIR MINERAL READINGS

 mineral may elevate to defend or compensate for an imbalance in another mineral

-with the idea of a mineral system in the body.
+balance all of its minerals, at all times.
 To read more about this, see our article entitled Theory of Hair Analysis.

 The